 Weight-for-age is the most important character of the slaughter animal.
 Once the dam’s influence has been removed at weaning, it is the weaner’s own genetic ability to grow you wish to identify.
 Adjusted yearling (12 — 15 month) weights and/ or adjusted rising two-year-old (18 — 20 month) weights provide post weaning weight growth data for selection decisions.
-In New Zealand these adjusted weights have proved better indicators of genetic merit of growth potential than post-weaning average daily weight gains.
+These adjusted weights have proved better indicators of genetic merit of growth potential than post-weaning average daily weight gains.

 Growth rate monitoring is used as a. guide to feed allocation and budgeting decisions and to check on the general progress of the herd.
 There is no need to weigh every animal in a mob, a random sample of around 10% of the mob will do.

 Culling on weight straight off the scales can be done by weighing a random sample of animals and calculating target weights for the mob.
 The scales are then used to indicate ‘keep’ or ‘cull’ for each animal weighed.